-Autonomy by State/Central Govt. / University NC DNE
+Autonomy by State/Central Govt. / University N ONE

 University with Potential for Excellence NONE UGC-CPE NONE

 DST Star Scheme NONE UGC-CE NONE

 UGC-Special Assistance Programme NONE DST-FIST NONE

 UGC-Innovative PG programmes NONE Any other (Specify) NONE

-UGC-COP Programmes NONE
+UGC-COP Programmes 2.
+IQAC Composition and Activit NONE

-2. IQAC Composition and Activit ies
+2. IQAC Composition and Activit

 2.1 No. of Teachers 06

 2.2 No. of Administrative/Technical staff 05

 2.3 No. of students 01

 2.4 No. of Management representatives 02

 2.5 No. of Alumni 01

 2. 6 No. of any other stakeholder and 01

+community representatives

-community representatives 2.7 No. of Employers/ Industrialists 01
+2.7 No. of Employers/ Industrialists 01

 2.8 No. of other External Experts 01

 2.9 Total No. of members 18

 2.10 No. of IQAC meetings held 02

-2.11 No. of meetings with various stakeholders: Total 2 Faculty Non-Teaching Staff Students Alumni Others 2.12 Has IQAC received any funding from UGC during the year?
-Yes No If yes, mention the amount N.A.
-2.13 Seminars and Conferences (only quality related) (i) No. of Seminars/Conferences/ Workshops/Symposia organized by the IQAC Total No. NONE International National State Institution Level (ii) Themes N.A.
-2.14 Significant Activities and contributions made by IQAC The IQAC undertook several activities towards: a.
+2.11 No. of meetings with various s stakeholders: Total 3 Faculty 3 Non-Teaching Staff Alumni Others Students 2.12 Has IQAC received any fur ding from UGC during the year?
+Yes V No 2.12 Thas IQAC received any ful uning from OGC during the year: Tes V No If yes, mention the amount Rs.
+3,00,000/- on 01.04.2012 the IQAC for 2.13 Seminars and Conferences only quality related) (i) No. of Seminars/Conferences/ Workshops/Symposia organized by the IQAC Total No. NONE International National State Institution Level (ii) Themes N.A.
+2.14 Significant Activities and c ontributions made by IQAC The IQAC undertook several activities towards: a.
 Enhancing quality in the academic programmes b.
 Maintaining the proper Teacher-Student ratio throughout the year c.
 Renovation of infrastructural facilities for students d.
 Implementation of the government grants and own financial resources for building up proper infrastructure. e.
 Organising orientation programmes for the staff in using modern teaching and administrative methods f.
 Ensuring feedback mechanism g.
 Encouraging the students towards co-curricular and extra-curricular activities h.
 Implementing remedial coaching for students. i.
 Introduction of ICT as teaching aid